C191068/Ali_Khatami_Lottery/README.md

 We gonna need to have that automated execution <br>

 A smart contract can execute itself we need somebody automatically trigger this <br>
+To trigger we need to use Chainlink keepers <br>